 - Isla Mujeres

 Yes, there are areas I’ve skipped, but you can easily add them to your Mexico backpacking itinerary if you have more time.
+For some recommendations of the best places to visit in Mexico check out this blog post.
 The same goes for removing things if you have less time.
 This Mexico backpacking route is suitable for solo female travelers, I’m not advising you to go anywhere unsafe.

 Mexico Adventure Travel Musts

-Another must-do while backpacking Mexico is exploring some of the ancient ruins.
+Another must-do while backpacking in Mexico is exploring some of the ancient ruins.
 Everyone knows about the world wonder that is Chichen Itza.
 But the Riviera Maya is teeming with ruins.
-You have Tulum, Coba, Ek Balam, and some off the beaten track ruins.
-Then you also have Aztec ruins just outside of Mexico City Tenochtitlán to be explored.
+You have Tulum, Coba, Ek Balam, and some off-the-beaten-track ruins.
+Then you also have Aztec ruins just outside of Mexico City Teotihuacan to be explored.
+Check out this hot air balloon tour over Teotihuacan.
+You can even check out the Calakmul Ruins hidden deep in the jungle too.

 Some other Mexico highlights include: